Sphynx Cat Care & Health

 Making a Diet Change

-If you wish to change a cat being fed with wet or dry to a BARF diet you MUST MUST MUST research this very carefully.
+If you wish to make a change from a cat being fed with wet or dry to a BARF diet you MUST MUST MUST research this very carefully.
 I strongly suggest that you seek the advice of a pet nutritionist before making any changes.

 change to BARF feeding should not be carried out if your cat is pregnant, lactating or recovering from illness.

-During and after the change process you should keep a close watch on your cats eating and drinking as well as their output to make sure they are no problems occurring.
+During & after the change process you should keep a close watch on your cats eating & drinking as well as their output to make sure they are no problems occurring.

 The example below is a guide to making a food change with a schedule of 10 days.
 Here the food being removed is reduced by 10% each day while at the same time increasing the quantity of the new food by 10%.